On Difference-of-SOS and Difference-of-Convex-SOS Decompositions for Polynomials: Spectral D-SOS decomposition techniques

-Note that using minimal basis spectral DSOS decomposition for a quadratic form in $x$ will get a diagonal form in $y$ (i.e., spectral decomposition for quadratic form) which is both DSOS and DCSOS decompositions.
-Therefore, this decomposition can be considered as a \emph{generalization of spectral decomposition} for general polynomials.
+Note that applying \Cref{alg:MBS-DSOS} for quadratic form yields the spectral decomposition for quadratic form, which is both D-SOS and DC-SOS.
+Hence, the minimal basis spectral D-SOS decomposition can be considered as the generalization of spectral decomposition for polynomials.